 The Shortest (and Longest) Town Names in South Dakota

 The state of South Dakota sure does have a wide variety of unique names when it comes to its cities and towns.
 Some of these names hold special significance, some were made up almost on the fly.
 Some town names are extremely short, and others, especially long.
-But what are the shortest and longest in the state?
+But what are the shortest and longest in the Mount Rushmore State?
 Thanks to an in-depth study done on every state over at 247wallst.com, we have the answers.